dji-sdk/Onboard-SDK-Doc/source/appendix/FAQ.md

 Yes, M100 supports third party video capturing device.
 If you want to use the M100's built-in ‘Lightbridge’ functionality, all you need is the [N1 Video Encoder](http://store.dji.com/product/n1-video-encoder).

+## Platform Related

+### Manifold - Why does restoring system image cause issues?

+If you're seeing blinking mouse cursors, changing text size or general issues with the display, please re-do the restore using Ubuntu 14.04 as the host computer.

+### Manifold - How do I purchase a Manifold?

+The Manifold is sold for university projects or for other research.
+Please send email to dev@dji.com stating the purpose of use.

+### A3 - Do I need a LightBridge 2 RC to use Onboard SDK?

+Currently, you do need a LightBridge 2 RC for first use (specifically, activation).
+This requirement will be removed in future A3 firmware.

+### STM32 - Do all parts of the SDK work with low-power embedded systems?

+We support low-power embedded systems for core SDK functionality - all funcitons in the osdk-core library are available with the STM32 (and potentially other low-power OESs).
+However, more complex functionality such as LiDAR logging and precision trajectory missions are unavailable on bare-metal systems due to insufficient compute power.

 ## General SDK